John Baskervyle-Glegg

-John Baskervyle-Glegg (10 November 1940 – 30 November 2004) MBE was an English first-class cricketer and British Army officer.
+John Baskervyle-Glegg MBE (10 November 1940 – 30 November 2004) was a British Army officer and an English first-class cricketer.
 Baskervyle-Glegg served with the Grenadier Guards in a military career that spanned from 1960-1994, rising to the rank of major-general.
 He also played first-class cricket for the Combined Services cricket team.

 Early life and career

 Baskervyle-Glegg was born at Windsor to Lieutenant-Colonel John Baskervyle-Glegg and his wife, Ethne Woollan.
 He was educated at Eton College, where he was in the Cricket Eleven from 1957 to 1959 and captain of Nigel Wykes's outstanding house, before enlisting in the Grenadier Guards as a second lieutenant in November 1960.
 He played a first-class cricket match for the Combined Services cricket team against Ireland at Belfast in 1962.
 He batted twice during the match, scoring 35 in the Combined Services first-innings, before being dismissed by Rodney Bernstein, while in their second-innings he was dismissed by Archie McQuilken for 8 runs.

 The following year he was promoted to the rank of lieutenant in April 1963, with seniority to June 1962.
 Four years later, in November 1967, he was promoted to the rank of captain.
 It was around this time that he served in Northern Ireland during the early years of The Troubles.